The HIV Commission is calling for individuals to have their say on how to achieve no new HIV transmissions by 2030.

 Your submission should be as brief and informative as possible.
 You have the option to uploaded it electronically via www.hivcommission.org.uk/have-your-say/ as a single document.
 Neither printed nor mailed submissions will be accepted by the commission.
 If you require additional support, please contact [email protected]

 Your submissions should not exceed 1500 words (if written), be more than 5 minutes in length if provided in an audio or video format or exceed 5Mb in file size.
-All submissions should reach the HIV Commission by the end of the day on Monday 13th March 2020.
+All submissions should reach the HIV Commission by 26 April 2020.

 This is a public call for submissions.
 Please bring it to the attention of other groups and individuals who may not have received the information.